Wizards return to their disjointed ways, and their misery in San Antonio continues

 A two-win rebound since then made it appear the Wizards had worked things out.
 But in a 116-99 loss Monday night to the San Antonio Spurs, another young team at the bottom of the Western Conference, they fell right back into their old ways during a disorganized defeat in which San Antonio was able to get far too comfortable on offense.

-The Wizards (13-8) closed their longest road trip of the season 2-2 and return home Wednesday to face Minnesota.
+The Wizards (13-8) finished their longest road trip of the season 2-2 and return home to face Minnesota on Wednesday.

+“Well, the lack of consistency in our play,” Unseld said when asked what he makes of the results of the road trip.
+“Making shots.
+Aside [from] that, just the swings in how we approach quarter to quarter. ...
+We’ve seen this group play at an extremely high level, so it’s not like we haven’t done it.
+We just have to figure out why we’re not doing it all the time.”

 Monday’s game was Washington’s best chance in years to end its longest active road losing streak, which dated from 1999.
 But after Monday’s defeat, make it 22 straight losses for the Wizards in San Antonio.